 When you plan to visit a museum, schedule the trip to take advantage of free or reduced price days, Horrell suggests.
 “For example, the National Aquarium in Baltimore offers discounted admission on Friday evenings,” she says, “and [admission fees for] kids are free at the San Diego Zoo in October.”

-San Francisco’s Asian Art Museum reduces its regular admission charge to a flat $10 after 5:00 pm on Thursdays during the spring and summer and offers free general admission to all on the first Sunday of every month.
-“We’re the only museum in San Francisco that has its monthly free day on a weekend day for greater access to the working public,” says the museum’s director of communication and business development, Tim Hallman.
+San Francisco’s Asian Art Museum offers free general admission to all on the first Sunday of every month.
+“We’re the only museum in San Francisco that has its monthly free day on a weekend day for greater access to the working public,” says Tim Hallman, the museum’s director of communication and business development.

 Instead of buying souvenirs at the game or show, pre-plan the mementos you want to buy and shop for them at area discount stores, Horrell suggests.
 “Most big stores near tourist attractions offer T-shirts, coffee mugs and other mementos at a fraction of the price” you’d pay at the attraction, she says.